LakshyaSharma207/Funky-Filter-webcam/README.md

 My version of a project from Javascript30: Project-19 Webcam Fun.
 I have used requestAnimationFrame for smoother animation and added more interactive filters!!
-Link to his repo: https://github.com/wesbos/JavaScript30
+<br>Link to his repo: https://github.com/wesbos/JavaScript30

 Mix and Match Different Filters, be it B&W + Pixel or RGB-split + B&W